Other Power-Driven Mobility Devices

 Accessible On-street Parking

-Q: I've found the ADA standards for accessible parking in parking lots, but I have never found anything for street parking in the parts of a town that have marked-out or metered on-street parking spaces.
+Q: I've found the ADA standards for accessible parking in parking lots, but I have never found anything for street parking that have marked-out or metered on-street parking spaces.
 Is there a standard or recommendation for percentages and locations of accessible parking on the street?

 A: While the 2010 ADA Standards for Accessible Design do not contain technical requirements for the design of on-street accessible parking spaces, nor scoping requirements that regulate how many spaces must be accessible, Title II of the ADA clearly applies to on-street parking programs offered by state or local government entities.
 One of the best practice documents often applied to achieve accessibility in on-street parking design is the Public Rights of Way Accessibility Guidelines (PROWAG), issued by the United States Access Board.
 While PROWAG is not yet an enforceable standard under the ADA, it is often used by local governments that want to provide access for people with disabilities utilizing on street parking spaces.